 Oh, how the season of cheer (and potential stress) is among us.
 Holidays can have so much joy and happiness, but can also feel overwhelming, sucking the joy right out of the happiness.
 Space Coast Pet Services knows that having pets during this time adds an additional level of challenges.
-We want to offer some tips on how to lower our animal-loving friends’ stress this holiday season by getting organized.
+We want to offer 6 easy tips on how to lower our animal-loving friends’ stress this holiday season by getting organized.
 Furry friends feed off the stress of their loved ones, so if your anxiety is lower, Fido’s anxiety will be lower too making everyone happier.

 If you are adding bodies to your house, planning is your BFF.
 Let’s start with meals.
 Make a chart of each meal that your guests will be eating at your home, then fill in the table with what you plan on serving.
 Next, check the ingredients for each dish and note what you need to buy.
 This will eliminate the frustration and chaos of needing to stop making the meal to run to the grocery store to buy ingredients.

 Cook ahead of time as much as possible.
 Cooking ahead of time means less rushing, which can stress you and your furry friend.
 Also, don’t forget to make sure your pet has enough food.
 Nothing could be worse than running out of kibble when all the stores are closed on Christmas day.
 Even better, make your pup some healthy meals in advance and freeze it in portions.
 That way, you always have some fresh homemade food on hand in case you need it!